Search Results

 United Kingdom

-OCALIVA is indicated for the treatment of primary biliary cholangitis (also known as primary biliary cirrhosis) in combination with ursodeoxycholic acid (UDCA) in adults with an inadequate response to UDCA or as monotherapy in adults unable to tolerate UDCA.
+Ocaliva is indicated for the treatment of primary biliary cholangitis (PBC) in combination with ursodeoxycholic acid (UDCA) in adults with an inadequate response to UDCA or as monotherapy in adults unable to tolerate UDCA.

 Posology

-For patients who have not achieved an adequate reduction in alkaline phosphatase (ALP) and/or total bilirubin after 6 months of treatment and the patient is tolerating obeticholic acid, titrate up to 10 mg once daily
+After the first 6 months, for patients who have not achieved an adequate reduction in alkaline phosphatase (ALP) and/or total bilirubin and who are tolerating obeticholic acid, increase to a maximum dose of 10 mg once daily.

 No dose adjustment of concomitant UDCA is required in patients receiving obeticholic acid.